Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 "Auditory and visual overlay only."

-Regaari glanced at his scanner again and back at the Champion. "…I must ask a massive favor, Champion.
+Regaari glanced at his scanner again and back at the Champion. "...I must ask a massive favor, Champion.
 I need you to remove that implant."

-"…so it’s as we feared, then."
+"...so it’s as we feared, then."

 Regaari said nothing.